Immigration Lawyer Chicago/ Nonimmigrant Visa Lawyers/ Form I-192: Application for Advance Permission to Enter as a Nonimmigrant

 The following are various reasons that may make someone inadmissible based upon the Immigration and Nationality Act:

 Many of these offenses will leave you ineligible to receive an I-192.
-It is a good idea to discuss your potential inadmissibility with one of the experienced immigration attorneys at Scott D. Pollock & Associates before spending time or money on the process.
+It is a good idea to discuss your potential inadmissibility with one of the experienced non-immigrant visa lawyers at Scott D. Pollock & Associates before spending time or money on the process.

 U Nonimmigrant Status is available to foreign nationals that have connections to serious crime in the United States.
 Examples are listed as follows: